Jubel-BRACU/MyResume/README.md

 *//UIActivity Indicator rubric requirement:*
-- when app is first launched, app displays a activity indicator whilst json file / data is fetched and loaded from the remote (google drive) server
+- when app is first launched, app displays an activity indicator whilst json file / data is fetched and loaded from the remote (google drive) server
 - app also displays activity indicator whilst any images are downloaded from the remote (google drive) server (on the item DetailViewController)